saranpan/JobsDB-WebScraper/README.md

 ## Future Implication
 - ~~Making recommendation system based on the user skill using Cosine similarity to find the similarity between the skill requirement and input skill~~
 Recently did it, see on Recommendation_system.ipynb

+Contributor on this section of the project : Saran Pannasuriyaporn, Panittra Saiseang